Lucas de Wael: Life

 The workshop of the brothers de Wael in Genoa became the centre of the colony of Flemish artists who resided in or passed through the city.
 These Flemish artists could take advantage of the work and artistic activity that their workshop attracted.
 The brothers provided a home, materials and tools, they assisted their compatriots with their local integration, passed on recommendations to clients and formulated competition rules.
 Some Flemish artists visiting Genoa became their collaborators.
-This is the case of the marine painter Andries van Eertvelt who is documented in Genoa from 1628–1630, where he lived with de Wael and became his collaborator.
+This is the case of the marine painter Andries van Eertvelt who is documented in Genoa from 1628 to 1630, where he lived with de Wael and became his collaborator.
 When Anthony van Dyck visited Genoa, he stayed with the brothers.
 While it was formerly believed that Cornelis was one of van Dyck's closest collaborators in the city, recent scholarship has suggested that it is more likely that this role was played by the Flemish painter Jan Roos whom van Dyck got to know through the de Wael workshop.
 Van Dyck painted a Portrait of the brothers de Wael (Pinacoteca Capitolina, Rome) that was later engraved by Wenceslas Hollar.
 The Flemish painter Jan Brueghel the Younger stayed with the brothers de Wael in Genoa from October until December 1622.

 The brothers were also involved in trading activities with their hometown dealing in a wide variety of goods.
 Lucas returned to Antwerp in 1628.
 He was registered in the records of the Antwerp Guild of Saint Luke as a landscape painter in the guild year 1627–1628.
 He continued to play a major role in the business activities of his brother Cornelis who resided for the remainder of his life in Italy.
 In Antwerp he also painted and dealt in art.
 He lived first with his father at the Lombaerdenvest and later in the St. Antoniusstraat and Steenhouwersvest.
 In 1648 he made a trip to Genoa where his brother was then still residing.